-RULE 4 - Competitive Balance (Parity) - APBA Offshore reserves the right to make adjustments at any time to these rules, or offer reduced requirements to older or non-competitive boats, if necessary, to maintain competitive balance.

-4.1.
-All parity issues shall be directed to the APBA ORC, and any adjustments shall be made by the Committee.

-- RULE 5 Minimum Weight Compliance to be determined at the end of the race with the official APBA Offshore scale.
+- RULE 4 Competitive Balance (Parity) APBA Offshore reserves the right to make adjustments at any time to these rules, or offer reduced requirements to older or non-competitive boats, if necessary, to maintain competitive balance. - 4.1.
+All parity issues shall be directed to the APBA ORC, and any adjustments shall be made by the Committee. - RULE 5 Minimum Weight Compliance to be determined at the end of the race with the official APBA Offshore scale.
 The weight includes engines, residual fuel, drives, propellers, solid ballast, and safety equipment as stated in the racing rules.
 Hull drain plugs must be removed; ballast tanks must be empty.
-The weight does not include crew (unless it is a class requirement, ie; Cat 300), lifejackets, crash helmets and bilge water.
-All boats must display their minimum class weight requirement on the transom. - RULE 6 Boats Eligible for Racing - Boat measurement certificates will be required for the 2025 racing season for all hulls competing in the National classes.

-RULE 7 - Canopies - It is required that all canopied boats use structurally sound canopy safety systems that meet or exceed the 2022 Lavin /UIM Cockpit Guidelines available at www.APBA.org.
-Cockpits must be built by an APBA or UIM registered cockpit builder.
+The weight does not include crew (unless it is a class requirement, i.e.; Cat 300), lifejackets, crash helmets and bilge water.
+All boats must display their minimum class weight requirement on the transom. - RULE 6 Boats Eligible for Racing - Boat measurement certificates will be required for the 2025 racing season for all hulls competing in the National classes. - RULE 7 Canopies All canopied boats should use structurally sound canopy safety systems that meet or exceed the 2022 Lavin /UIM Cockpit Guidelines available at www.APBA.org.
+Cockpits must be built by, and repaired by, an APBA or UIM registered cockpit builder.
 This Reinforced Cockpit Area must be designed and constructed to a specification capable of withstanding the forces of a water impact when running at the highest design speed of the boat.
 All catamaran boats must have a single canopy, seating two, side by side.
 The canopy must be located on the centerline of the boat.
 NO in-line canopies are allowed.